VerseOne DXP Application Cookies

 JSESSIONID Session Essential cookie for software functionality including session management for authentication, form submission validation, load-balancer configuration.
 Secured and does not track across websites (domain-specific).
 Expires at explicit session end (i.e. explicit log out) or 20 minutes of inactivity.
 44B

-VOPECRA 'Permanent' (multi-year duration) Remembers that a user has accepted or declined cookies from a specific VerseOne DXP-powered website, enabling cookies from GA and Code Droplets (where configured).
+VOPECRA Configurable duration Remembers that a user has accepted or declined cookies from a specific VerseOne DXP-powered website, enabling cookies from GA and Code Droplets (where configured).
 Secured and does not track across websites (domain-specific).
+Duration is configurable in VerseOne DXP (default is 6 months).
 8B

 KMLI_FRONTEND Configurable duration Remembers the user so that they do not have to explicitly login to the DXP or front-end features.
 Secured and does not track across websites (domain-specific).
 Duration is configurable in VerseOne DXP (default is 2 weeks).
 141B